 Historic Sites of Manitoba: Gabel Building (418 Seventh Avenue South, Virden)

 This two-storey brick building on Seventh Avenue South in Virden was constructed in 1918 for jeweler and municipal politician George Jacob Gabel (1884-?).
 The Gabel family lived on the second floor until 1947.
-The building was later used as a gallery by nature artist Terry McLean.
+Starting in 1990, the building was used as a gallery by nature artist Terry McLean until a fire on 23 September 2017 destroyed three neighbouring buildings.

 Source: George Penner